haifengl/smile/README.md

 as `-Djava.library.path=/usr/lib/ -Dorg.bytedeco.openblas.load=blas`.

 For a default installation of MKL that would be `-Dorg.bytedeco.openblas.load=mkl_rt`.
-Or you may simply include `smile-mkl` module in your project, which includes MKL binaries.
-With `smile-mkl` module in the class path, Smile will automatically switch to MKL.
+Or you may simply include the following modules in your project, which includes MKL binaries.
+If so, Smile will automatically switch to MKL.
 ```
-    libraryDependencies += "com.github.haifengl" %% "smile-mkl" % "3.0.3"
+libraryDependencies ++= {
+  val version = "2024.0-1.5.10"
+  Seq(
+    "org.bytedeco" % "mkl-platform"        % version,
+    "org.bytedeco" % "mkl-platform-redist" % version
+  )
+}
 ```

 ## Shell